 At the same time, December has been Fortnite's best month since it launched on old-charger-doesn't-fit-new-phone platform.
 In average, Fortnite iOS players spent $1.6 million daily, although as you can see - some months did wildly better than others.

 Fortnite also got a bunch of new iOS installs in December, up to 5.2 million.
 This is a 59 per cent increased compared to November 2018, with Sensor Tower estimating that Fortnite has 82.6 million downloads so far.

 Of course, Fortnite's iOS performance is only half the story, since there are still Android figures to account for.
-Unfortunately, those numbers are Epic's to show, since they snubbed Google's Play store in favour of own distribution method.
+Unfortunately, those numbers are Epic's to show, since they snubbed Google's in favour of own distribution method.

 Although it seems unfair comparing Fortnite to anything at the moment, the first logical opponent has to be PUBG and the method extends to mobile as well.
 That's not to say PUBG Mobile has been doing bad, far from it, but ultimately it only made 22 per cent of what Fortnite managed throughout 2018.